sav-che/TL-2/Authors/Woronin, Michael (Stephanovitch) {std. Woronin}.md

-> [!cite] BHL link: this entry starts at [page 455](https://www.biodiversitylibrary.org/item/103250#page/515/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 455](https://www.biodiversitylibrary.org/page/33066795) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Woronin, Michael \[Stephanovitch\] (1838-1903), Russian botanist, and mycologist (phytopathologist); studied natural sciences at the University of St. Petersburg 1854-1858, at Heidelberg 1858-1859, at Freiburg i.Br. with A. de Bary 1859-1860; at Antibes with G.A.
 Thuret 1860; Mag. bot.
 St. Petersburg 1861; Dr. phil. h.c.
 Odessa 1874; private scientist working mainly at St. Petersburg from 1861; member of the Imp.
 Akad.
 Sci.
 St. Petersburg 1898; Foreign member Linn.
 Soc.
-1895. (*Woronin*).
+1895.
+**Abbreviated name**: *Woronin*

 #### Herbarium and types